 - If space is limited, we will use the default terms below:

-- LGBTQ+: there are many iterations of LGBTQ+ (i.e. LGBT, LGBT+, LGBTQI, etc).
-We will use LGBTQ+ as a default.
+- LGBTQIA+: there are many iterations of LGBTQ+ (i.e. LGBT, LGBT+, LGBTQI, etc).
+We will use LGBTQIA+ as a default.
 Again, we believe that this is the most concise yet comprehensive term.